 Professor Sheena Reilly

-Professor Sheena Reilly is the Pro-Vice Chancellor (Health) at Griffith University.
+Professor Sheena Reilly is Distinguished Professor in the Health Group at Griffith University.
 She is an Honorary Fellow with the Murdoch Children’s Research Institute, and an Honorary Professor in the Department of Pediatrics, University of Melbourne.
 She holds a B.App.Sc (Speech Pathology) from Curtin University and a PhD from the University of London, UK.

 Discover more about Professor Sheena Reilly